 Yes.
 In general, for the better.
 Every so often a fan will ask a question that is so insightful and so profound that it's like getting a slap upside the head.
 It really forces a shift in thinking and that results in a better or even a different story.
 That's the reason I love going to conventions.
 I keep listening for those kinds of questions.

-Is there a particular incident that stands out?
+Is there any particular incident (a letter, a meeting, a comment that stands out?

 There are too many to remember.
 I particularly like the story about "nurse Enterprise" who gave a child in an iron lung a tribble and told her that she had to do her breathing exercises to keep the tribble alive.
 I'm told that tribble got passed from child to child for a long time.